| RECTILINEAR MOTION: DISPLACEMENT VELOCITY ACCELERATION

 changing.
 Hence, it is more useful to talk around instantaneous values rather than average values.
 The

-instantaneous velocity is a
+instantaneous velocity The

 average velocity given by equation (3) is (3) If

-we make the time interval smaller and smaller, the average velocity approaches
+we make the time interval This

 limit is one way of defining the derivative of a function.
 The instantaneous